-1. Dip the cloth (I used an old sock) in water.
+1. Dip the Cloth (I Used an Old Sock) in Water

 I got mine fairly wet, but not completely soaked.
-You could also use a wet chip brush if you'd rather, but I thought the sock would make this go faster.
+You could also use a wet paint brush if you'd rather, but I thought the sock would make this go faster.
 I was happy with the results, so I didn't even try the brush.

 2. Put a small amount of white paint on the cloth.